-Birmingham Airport has undertaking a consultation about proposed new flightpaths for aircraft departing the Airport to the north from Runway 33.
+Birmingham Airport has undertaken a consultation about proposed new flightpaths for aircraft departing the Airport to the north from Runway 33.

 We are required to implement new flightpaths because of a national programme to modernise UK airspace, which is introducing changes in the technology used to navigate aircraft and which aims to deliver a more efficient airspace system for the UK.